Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Discussion

+While the thickness of sample \#2 is approximately three times that of sample \#1, both samples are very much taller than the characteristic length-scales of both the superconductivity (the magnetic penetration depth and the coherence length) and the ferromagnetic domain structure (the domain width and domain period).
+Furthermore, the lateral in-plane dimensions of both samples are much larger than their thicknesses, resulting in comparable demagnetising factors of $N\approx0.97$ (sample \#1) and $N\approx0.91$ (sample \#2)\cite{prozorovEffectiveDemagnetizingFactors2018}.
+Thus we are confident that both samples should give rise to similar magnetisation phenomena, and that any difference between the two cannot be due to only their relative sizes.

-The extremely small coercivity of sample \#2 in the ferromagnetic-only state (c.f.\ figure \ref{fig:2}(b)) indicates that the material is an exceptionally soft ferromagnet with very weak domain wall pinning, and a detailed analysis of magnetic behaviour at optimal composition\cite{wilcoxMagneticallyControlledVortex2025} implies sample \#1 has very similar properties.
-Therefore, we argue the origin of magnetic hysteresis in both samples is due to the irreversible motion of superconducting vortices in the underlying ferromagnetic domains, as opposed to any intrinsic ferromagnetic domain pinning.
-The \textit{difference} in the magnetic behaviours in the two samples highlights the acute sensitivity of the irreversibility to the specific parameters of the domain structure.
+As such, the distinct \textit{difference} in the magnetic behaviours in the two samples highlights the acute sensitivity of the irreversibility,driven by bulk pinning, to the specific parameters of the domain structure.
 At the nominally optimal composition of $x\approx0.21$, sample \#1 displays distinct magnetic irreversibility behaviours corresponding to the different coexisting magnetic states.
 Type-II superconducting behaviour is evident above $T_\mathrm{FM}$, while strongly fluctuating and irreproducible magnetic behaviour appears below $T_\mathrm{FM}$, precisely in the expected narrow region of temperature of the DMS.
 The fluctuations disappear as the temperature is reduced, evolving into a smoother and more repeatable behaviour precisely at the temperature where the DVS is expected to manifest.
 In contrast, sample \#2, with $T_c<T_\mathrm{FM}$, only displays a single type of magnetic irreversibility reflecting the fact that it likely immediately enters into a DVS-like state upon cooling below $T_c$.